When Fort Lauderdale police stop people on suspicion of driving under the influence, the police…

 In some cases, it may be possible to reach a plea agreement with the prosecution and the judge.
-While the actual terms of the plea deal vary from situation to situation, the conditions will usually involve probation, a fine and an alcohol education class or alcohol rehabilitation.
-Some people may even have to have an ignition interlock system installed of their car, which requires a breath test to be conducted prior to being able to drive.
+While the actual terms of the plea deal vary from situation to situation, the conditions will usually involve probation, a fine, and an alcohol education class or alcohol rehabilitation.
+Some people may even have to have an ignition interlock system installed in their car, which requires a breath test to be conducted prior to being able to drive.
 As long as the terms of the deal are honored, an individual can often avoid jail time.

 Individuals in Florida who have been accused of drinking and driving are afforded certain rights as outlined under the United States Constitution.
 However, the law can sometimes step over the line.
 Regardless, it is important that a person accused of DUI be familiar with his or her rights so that he or she can ensure that he or she is protected in the event he or she is ever arrested.